-Here in our Buying Advice article, we want to help you understand why climbers use many types of footwear at the crags and in the mountains.
-We also discuss choosing between approach shoes with soles that give excellent traction on steep dirt vs. ones more focused on creating significant friction on smooth rock.
-In the end, we offer some tips on the care and maintenance of this extraordinary footwear.
+Our experts want to help you understand why climbers use many types of footwear at the crags and in the mountains.
+In this article, we discuss the process of choosing an approach shoe over other viable options.
+We also tackle some questions and considerations that commonly surround this versatile type of shoe, like those related to choosing between approach shoes with soles that give excellent traction on steep dirt versus ones more focused on friction on smooth rock.

 Do I Need an Approach Shoe?

-First, these shoes have a sticky rubber sole.
+A common characteristic is that approach shoes have a sticky rubber sole.
 These rubber formulations are softer than the ones used on most hiking and running footwear, creating more friction on smooth rock slabs.
-Also, the soles usually do a great job standing on small rock edges.
-Climbing approaches often have exposed, do-not-fall rocky terrain.
-Sticky rubber gives you more confidence that your feet will stay put where you place them, during those times when taking a tumble is not an option.
+These soles usually also do a great job standing on small rock edges, mimicking the performance of true climbing shoes.
+Climbing approaches often have exposed, rocky terrain, and sticky rubber soles give you more confidence that your feet will stay put where you place them, especially during those times when taking a tumble is not an option.

-Second, they have uppers that are more durable when used in rough, rocky terrain.
-This usually means full leather uppers reinforced by a protective toe rand also made of sticky rubber.
+They also have uppers that are more durable when used in rough, rocky terrain.
+This usually means full leather uppers reinforced by a protective toe, also made of sticky rubber.
 The most durable models have a rubber rand that extends entirely around the upper material of the shoe.
 A durable approach shoe can stand up to months of mountain-related activities such as climbing, hiking through talus and scree, and smearing up and down approach slabs that could destroy a lightweight trail runner in just a few days.

 Types of Footwear to Get You To and From Climbs